Enneg

 The enneg is a bowed string instrument.
 It is a traditional instrument of the Seri or Konkaak tribe in northwestern Mexico.
 It consists of a rectangular body carved from a block of wood, a bridge and has one string.
 The instrument is played with a mesquite-and-horsehair bow.
-It is used in rites and dances.
+It is used in rites and dances, similar to the kokyu',a Japanese instrument.